REDLINEv.04.2026

 3-year total$276,460

-The SMB vs Enterprise Pricing Gap
+The Self-Serve vs Enterprise Pricing Gap

 Educational content; not legal advice.
 CLM software pricing negotiated case-by-case.
 All figures are directional estimates from public sources and community reporting; verify directly with each vendor before budgeting or procurement decisions.
 Last verified April 2026.